Inflation in Europe - Cost-Push drivers

 CURRENT READINGS

-• Wage growth in Europe is high, in the top range of 10-year observations.
+• Wage growth in Europe is elevated.
 Hourly wage growth is falling against a negligible progress in hours worked - any inflation impact is unlikely.

 MARKET IMPLICATIONS